Get E-Book

 That example passes the default lookup function explicitly.
 Real custom lookup functions usually add caching, metrics, overrides, or service discovery.
 Keep the contract tight.
 The connect path expects an address and family answer it can use for TCP.

 Node can try connection candidates according to its lookup and connection logic.
-The full client-to-process path and connection racing details belong to Chapter 9.7.
-At the net.Socket level, your code receives one of two outcomes: connect or error.
+Full connection racing details belong to Chapter 9.7.
+At the net.Socket level, your code usually waits for one of two outcomes - connect or error.

 socket.on('connect', () => {